greghorne/Shake-Shake/README.md

 *Local Deployment/Execution (Ubuntu):*

 - Clone project to a folder
+- Confirm ruby, sinatra and sinatra-contrib is installed
 - Execute "bundle install"
 - Execute "ruby app.rb -o 0.0.0.0"
 - Open a web browser and navigate to: "0.0.0.0:4567"